Yoon Shi-yoon: 2009–2010: Rising popularity and breakthrough

 Yoon debuted in the daily sitcom High Kick Through the Roof and rose to fame for his role as a semi-rebellious teenager.
 He was nominated for Best New Actor in TV at the Baeksang Arts Awards, and won MBC's Best Couple award with his co-star Shin Se-kyung.

-The following year, Yoon was cast as the main character in the slice-of-life television series King of Baking, Kim Takgu.
+The following year, Yoon was cast as the main character in the slice-of-life television series Bread, Love and Dreams.
 The drama's writer, Kang Eun-kyung, saw Yoon in High Kick Through the Roof and picked him for the role.
 The series was one of the most watched shows in South Korea in 2010 with a final episode viewership rating of 50.8%; and Yoon became a household name in Korea.
 Due to the drama's popularity, Yoon and co-star Lee Young-ah were named promotional ambassadors for North Chungcheong Province.

 The same year, Yoon had his first big screen debut with a leading role in the horror movie Death Bell 2: Bloody Camp.

 Yoon appeared in a commercial for the cellphone Bubi Bubi with the famous girl group T-ara.
 He also sung 4 singles for the soundtrack of the commercial.